Gradient-Based Join Ordering: Introduction

-\begin{itemize} \item We propose a novel gradient-based method for join ordering using learned cost models based on Graph Neural Networks, operating on a continuous relaxation of the discrete search space. \item We empirically show that this method generates solutions that approach and sometimes outperform ones found by discrete local search methods. \item We empirically show that the runtime of this approach is linear, as opposed to quadratic or exponential for discrete approaches. \end{itemize}
+\begin{itemize} \item We propose a novel gradient-based method for join ordering using learned cost models based on Graph Neural Networks, operating on a continuous relaxation of the discrete search space. \item We empirically demonstrate that this method generates solutions that match and sometimes surpass those found by discrete search methods. \item We show that the runtime of this approach is lower than typical randomized discrete baselines, and scales better than many of the classic discrete approaches. \end{itemize}